Latest detailed observed forecast and environmental conditions

 February rainfalls were above median in the Normanby and Wet Tropics areas.

-Prior to Cyclone Debbie, rivers had been below flood levels.
+Prior to Cyclone Debbie, rivers had been below flood levels for the entire wet season.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.